Fibre bundle framework for unitary quantum fault tolerance: A geometric picture for unitary evolutions of QECCs

 where the definition of fibres $F(W)$ is self-evident.
 This is the fibre decomposition for $\bigPbund$.
-We state without proof the fact that $F(W)$ is diffeomorphic to $\U{K}$.
-This is a necessary condition for being a principal $\U{K}$-bundle.
+We saw in Definition \ref{def:bigPbund}, especially in property (\ref{item:actionP}), that $F(W)$ is diffeomorphic to $\U{K}$.
+This is a necessary condition for $\bigPbund$ to be a principal $\U{K}$-bundle.